Martin-Lndbl/nixos-config/README.md

-# nixos-system-config
+# NixOs System Configuration

-My nixos system configuration.
+My WIP configuration for NixOs and HomeManager.